olegmdev/ejs-locals-improved/README.md

 # ejs-locals-improved

-> Is not recommended to be used
+> Is not recommended to be used.
+Use Jade, Handlebars/Mustache etc.

 Express 3.x `layout`, `partial` and `block` template functions for the EJS template engine.